sreejithuvt/pleuston/README.md

   Local:            http://localhost:3000/
 ```

+### MetaMask

+Be sure to login into your MetaMask account and either select the `Kovan` test network, or `Localhost 8545`.
+The latter will connect you to the RPC client running inside Docker.

+### Production build

-You can inspect a full production build by creating it first, and then run a local web server on top of the build output, e.g. [`serve`](https://github.com/zeit/serve).
+You can inspect a full production build by creating it first, and then run a local web server on top of the build output, e.g. [`serve`](https://github.com/zeit/serve):

 ```bash
 # create production build